 Follow Their Agenda, Not Yours.
 If they want to spend an hour in the gift shop, watch a video artwork of oil and sugar lumps three times or make creation after creation of their own on the Tate Modern’s awesome wall of art, let them.

 Keep them sweet and let them enjoy their day.
 Don’t rush them along and force what you want to do on them.

 That’s how we have to do it anyway!

 Feed and Water Them Well.
 Something yummy from the Tate’s cafe improves everyone’s outlook.

 Audio Guides.
 My new secret weapon, everywhere we go, we look for kids’ audio guides.
 They’ve totally changed our way of doing things lately.
 If none are available, try a guided tour.

-The Tate Modern has 2 different kid-friendly audio tours, we’ve done one, I hope to squeeze in the other before we leave.
-You have to pay a small amount ( £10 for the 3 of us), but who’s complaining when the museum is free?
+The Tate Modern kids audio guides come in variations they had 2 different kid-friendly audio tours when we visited we’ve done one, I hope to squeeze in the other before we leave.
+You have to pay a small amount (£10 for the 3 of us), but who’s complaining when the museum is free?

 So, armed with all my best tricks, what highlights did we three find?

 The Tate Modern Art Gallery For Kids, What Did They Enjoy?

 Our audio guides synchronized, we started our journey into an artist’s brain, on a mission to explore textures, shapes and colours, nightmares and dreams.